Propaganda of the deed

 Propaganda of the deed, or propaganda by the deed, is a type of direct action intended to influence public opinion.
 The action itself is meant to serve as an example for others to follow, acting as a catalyst for social revolution.
+It is often associated with acts of violence perpetrated by various anarchists in the late 19th and early 20th century, including bombings and assassinations aimed at the state, the ruling class in a spirit of anti-capitalism, and church arsons targeting religious groups, even though propaganda of the deed also has non-violent applications.

-It is primarily associated with acts of violence perpetrated by proponents of insurrectionary anarchism in the late 19th and early 20th century, including bombings and assassinations aimed at the state, the ruling class in a spirit of anti-capitalism, and church arsons targeting religious groups, even though propaganda of the deed also had non-violent applications.
 These acts of terrorism were intended to ignite a "spirit of revolt" by demonstrating the state, the middle and upper classes, and religious organizations were not omnipotent as well as to provoke the State to become escalatingly repressive in its response.
 The 1881 London Social Revolutionary Congress gave the tactic its approval.

 Theoretical development

 Formulation

 The foundations of propaganda of the deed were first laid in the early 19th century, when members of the student counterculture began to call for revolutionary action.
 An early invocation of propaganda by the deed (propaganda dei fatti) was first outlined by the Italian socialist Carlo Pisacane in 1857.
 Pisacane rejected "propaganda of the idea", as he believed that "ideas result from deeds" and that "people will not be free when they are educated, but educated when they are free."
 To Pisacane, all citizens of a country ought to cooperate with social revolution; he specified conspiracies and assassination attempts as examples of ways citizens could contribute to a social revolution.
 The theory of propaganda by the deed was formalised in 1869 by the Russian revolutionaries Mikhail Bakunin and Sergey Nechayev, who favoured insurrectionary direct action over "pointless propaganda" which had no basis in reality.
 In August 1870, Bakunin called for revolutionaries to put their ideas into practice, propagating revolutionary principles through deeds, rather than words.
 He believed that revolutionary actors ought to focus on acts of destruction, which he considered a necessary prelude to any social revolution.